mostafaAbokhadra/Internship/MedSerg/HighAlertMedications/HighAlertMedication.md

 2. **epoprostenol** (Flolan), IV, it is a vasodilators and platelet-aggregation inhibitors used to treat certain kinds of pulmonary arterial hypertension
 3. **insulin**, subcutaneous and IV
 4. **magnesium sulfate** injection, works as anticonvulsant, treats hypomagnesemia, constipation
-5. **methotrexate** oral, non-oncologic use, it is an anti-metabolite anti folates nhibiting DNA synthesis, most commonly used in chemotherapy and immunosuppressant in auto-immune diseases, and the treatment of rheumatoid arthritis
+5. **methotrexate** oral, non-oncologic use, it is an anti-metabolite anti folates inhibiting DNA synthesis, most commonly used in chemotherapy and immunosuppressant in auto-immune diseases, and the treatment of rheumatoid arthritis
 6. **oxytocin**, IV
 7. **nitroprusside sodium** for injection, used to treat acute hypertension crises, Acute decompensated heart failure, It is a potent vasodilator administered as an IV infusion with intensive monitoring in place
 8. **potassium chloride** for injection concentrate
 9. **potassium phosphates** injection
+10. **promethazine**, IV
-10. **promethazine**, IV, it is first-generation antihistamine, it has antidopaminergic, antihistamine, and anticholinergic properties, used to treat Allergic conditions ncluding seasonal allergic rhinitis and allergic conjunctivitis, uncomplicated skin manifestations of urticaria, and angioedema.Promethazine is also indicated as adjunctive therapy to epinephrine for anaphylactic reactions, control nausea and vomiting associated with anesthesia or chemotherapy, Motion sickness: Promethazine can serve as prophylactic therapy for motion sickness; it is most effective when given 30 minutes to 1 hour before the triggering event, and for sedation
+    - it is first-generation antihistamine
+    - it has antidopaminergic, antihistamine, and anticholinergic properties
+    - used to treat Allergic conditions ncluding seasonal allergic rhinitis and allergic conjunctivitis, uncomplicated skin manifestations of urticaria, and angioedema.
+    - Promethazine is also indicated as adjunctive therapy to epinephrine for anaphylactic reactions
+    - control nausea and vomiting associated with anesthesia or chemotherapy
+    - can serve as prophylactic therapy for motion sickness; it is most effective when given 30 minutes to 1 hour before the triggering event, and for sedation
-11. **sodium chloride** for injection, **hypertonic** (greater than 0.9% concentration)
+12. **sodium chloride** for injection, **hypertonic** (greater than 0.9% concentration)
-12. **sterile water** for injection, inhalation, and irrigation (excluding pour bottles) in containers of 100 mL or more
+13. **sterile water** for injection, inhalation, and irrigation (excluding pour bottles) in containers of 100 mL or more

 ### medication and it's potential complications